eesmer/DebianDC/README.md

 $ manager
 ```
 #### You can also use DebianDC with non-desktop Debian
 Requires DebianDC X environment.
-However, this is not a desktop environment requirement.
+However, this is not a desktop environment requirement.<br>
 You can access the non-desktop DebianDC as follows.
 ```sh
 ssh -X -p40022 root @ DebianDC